zorp/inspicos_wp/wp-content/plugins/broken-link-checker/readme.txt

 === Broken Link Checker ===
-Contributors: managewp
+Contributors: managewp, wpmudev
 Donate link:
 Tags: links, broken, maintenance, blogroll, custom fields, admin, comments, posts Requires at least: 3.2
-Tested up to: 5.1
+Tested up to: 5.2.4
-Stable tag: 1.11.8
+Stable tag: 1.11.9

 This plugin will check your posts, comments and other content for broken links and missing images, and notify you if any are found.